-This document provides details on typesetting and layout requirements pertaining to final manuscript submission to Dignity: A Journal on Sexual Exploitation and Violence.
+This document provides details on layout requirements pertaining to final manuscript submission to Dignity: A Journal on Sexual Exploitation and Violence.

 - Do not include page numbers, headers, or footers.
 These will be added by the editors.

 - All margins (left, right, top and bottom) should be 1 inch, including your tables and figures.

 - Font: Use a basic font, such as Times, 12 pt.
 Do not use uncommon fonts.

 - If figures are included, use high-resolution figures.
 Put them in the body of the manuscript or at the end of the manuscript.
 You do not need to upload separate files for tables and figures.

 - Copyedit your manuscript.
 It is a good idea to have a fresh set of eyes read your manuscript to catch typos and grammatical errors.

 Because this journal publishes electronically, page limits are not as relevant as they are in the world of print publications.
 We are happy, therefore, to let authors take advantage of this greater "bandwidth" to include material that they might otherwise have to cut to get into a print journal.
 This said, authors should exercise some discretion with respect to length.